Mesopotamian campaign: 1915

+The Mesopotamian Half Flight from Australia was formed in 1915 to give air support.
 On 7 December, the siege of Kut began.
 From the Ottoman perspective the siege prevented the Sixth Army from performing other operations.
 From the British perspective defending Kut, as opposed to retreating back to Basra, was a mistake since Kut was isolated.
 It could be defended, but it could not be resupplied.
 Von der Goltz helped the Ottoman forces build defensive positions around Kut.
 The Sixth Army was reorganised into two corps, the XIII and the XVIII.
 Nureddin Pasha gave command to Von der Goltz.
 With the reorganisation, the Sixth Army laid siege to the British.
 New fortified positions established down river fended off any attempt to rescue Townshend.
 Townshend suggested an attempt to break out, but this was initially rejected by Sir John Nixon; however he relented.
-Nixon established a relief force under the command of General Aylmer.
-General Aylmer made three major attempts to break the siege, but each effort was unsuccessful.
+Nixon established a relief force under the command of General Fenton Aylmer.
+Aylmer made three major attempts to break the siege, but each effort was unsuccessful.